codeforequity-at/botium-connector-dialogflow/README.md

 * Intents and Utterances are converted to BotiumScript utterances files (using the _dialogflow-intents_ option)
 * Conversations are reverse engineered and converted to BotiumScript convo files (using the _dialogflow-conversations_ option)

-You can either run the CLI with botium-cli (it is integrated there), or directly from this connector (see samples/assistant directory for some examples):
+You can either run the CLI with *[botium-cli](https://github.com/codeforequity-at/botium-cli) (recommended - it is integrated there)*, or directly from this connector (see samples/assistant directory for some examples):

     > botium-connector-dialogflow-cli dialogflowimport dialogflow-intents
     > botium-connector-dialogflow-cli dialogflowimport dialogflow-conversations

-_Please note that a botium-core installation is required_
+_Please note that you will have to install the npm packages botium-core and botium-connector-echo manually before using this CLI_

 For getting help on the available CLI options and switches, run: